-Mountain Camp Woodside offers a special Cub Camp program for campers ages 5 to 6 years and up to incoming 1st graders.
-Our cubs are split into four groups – Bear, Cheetah, Lion, and Tiger, with a maximum of a 12-campers to 2-counselors ratio.
+Mountain Camp Woodside offers a special Cub Camp program for campers ages 4 to 6 years and up to incoming 1st graders.
+Our cubs are split into multiple groups – Bear, Cheetah, Lion, and Tiger…oh my!, with a maximum of a 12-campers to 2-counselors ratio.

 The Cubs participate in most of the same activities that older campers do, such as fencing and archery, but all activities are structured to be age appropriate and accommodate the learning styles of our youngest campers.
 For instance, during swimming periods, our Cubs wear life vests so they can safely explore our pool and they do not participate in mountain biking.
 Cub activities are scheduled and they do most activities twice.

 Our Cubs stay with their group throughout the entire day and are under constant supervision by our Cub counselors.
 Cub Camp gives children a chance to try all that camp has to offer in a supportive and structured environment – ideal program for a child’s first camp experience.
 To accommodate the younger ages, the Cub Campers’ day ends at 3:00pm-3:30pm.
 If your Cub Camper needs to stay until 4:45pm, “Extended Cub Care” options are available.

 Drop-off is from 8:45-9am each morning.
 We encourage you to use our drive-through system.
 Drop-off can be one of the hardest times a day for some of our younger campers, however going to camp is an excellent time for campers to grow, gain confidence and independence and to make lasting friendships!
 In our experience, campers rebound quickly and end up having a great day after they leave their parent or guardian.
 Sometimes parents staying around can cause the home-sickness to drag on.
 We take pride in our counselors and their ability to help your child gain independence and learn how to adjust by keeping them involved at camp.